saldavonschwartz/saldavonschwartz.github.io/_posts/2020-04-16-pathTracer.md

   sources="pathTracer/test1.png; pathTracer/test2.png"
   types="1; 1"
   sizes="100%-auto; 100%-auto"
+  titles="Figure 1a.; Figure 1b"
+  descriptions="Rendering of Diffuse, Metallic and Dielectric materials.; The same scene replacing Diffuse with Emissive spheres." gtitle="" gdescription=""
+%}

+{% include media.html
+  sources="pathTracer/rayKernel2.svg"
+  types="1"
+  sizes="80%-auto"
   titles=""
   descriptions=""
-  gtitle="Figure 1."
+  gtitle="Figure 2."
-  gdescription="A test scene including Diffuse, Metallic and Dielectric materials, rendered using BVH (Bounding Volume Hierarchy) partitioning scheme."
+  gdescription="Render kernel (one per pixel).
+On each invocation, the camera casts <code>raysPerPixel</code> rays with random offsets from the pixel center and samples the scene up to <code>maxBounces</code> per ray.
+A pixel's color is the average of these samples."
 %}

-This is a **work-in-progress** CUDA implementation of a path tracer, largely based on Peter Shirley’s Ray Tracing in One Weekend series of tutorials plus other resources.
+This is an **ongoing** CUDA implementation of a path tracer, largely based on Peter Shirley’s *Ray Tracing in One Weekend* series of tutorials plus other resources.

 Features currently implemented are: